 The highest number of changes that directly impact how healthcare is provided in the country is of the SATUTORY and Legal Aspects.
 These include accreditation like NABH, State Medical Practise Regulations, Taxation, Medico Legal Compensation, Insurance, Patient Safety, Patient Privacy, and Research.
 These statutory changes are rampant and every healthcare provider needs to be updated and should have the option of voicing his concern to the people who influence policy making.

-One of the most prominent features of the forthcoming Med-e-Talks event in Bangalore on the 26th of Jan is the medical tourism pavilion.
+One of the most prominent features of the forthcoming Med-E-Talks event in Bengaluru on the 26th of Jan is the medical tourism pavilion.
 The B2B pavilion is a platform conceptualized to bring different businesses on-board.
 The full potential of this industry has not been harnessed though medical tourism has seen a rising boom in last few years.
 IT, Digital marketing, Social networks, Hospitals, clinics, health-care industry, tourism industry are projected to be part of the B2B pavilion.
-The industry is mostly disorganized and Med-e-Talks aims to change it.
-Med-e-Talks aims to look at the broader picture and plan for the foreseeable future by bringing diverse businesses from India and abroad to pavilion.
+The industry is mostly disorganized and Medetalks aims to change it.
+Med-E-Talks aims to look at the broader picture and plan for the foreseeable future by bringing diverse businesses from India and abroad to pavilion.

 Start Up Environment